tier2tickets/Knowledge-Base/content/deployment/ninjarmm.rst

 Ninja RMM Instructions
 =======================

-This guide will show you how to set up deployment for a build of Helpdesk Button Software through Ninja RMM.
+This guide will show you how to set up deployment for a build of Helpdesk Button/Tier2Tickets Software through Ninja RMM.
 You will need an administrative login for Ninja RMM.

 Create a Script
 ----------------